code-423n4/2023-01-drips-findings/data/chaduke-Q.md

     /// @notice The total amount the contract can keep track of each asset. uint256 internal constant _MAX_TOTAL_DRIPS_BALANCE = uint128(type(int128).max);
 ```

+QA9.
+Use a two-step ownership transfer procedure ``safeTransferOwnership`` instead of a one-step admin changing function.
+Changing admin in one step is risky: if the new address is a wrong input by mistake, we will lose all the privileges of the owner.

+Recommendation:  Use OpenZeppelin's Ownable2Step. https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable2Step.sol